Maria Shipley

 Charly told me he never travels without surgical gloves as there are so many diseases about.
 He took his apple juice with a slice of chewing gum which served as a non-existent tooth brush and paste combined.

 He showed me his mobile phone and told me most of his kind do carry one as life on the roads is too dangerous without one.
-He then asked me for my mobile phone number and I declined.
+He then asked me for my mobile phone number and I couldn’t give him one, because I don’t have a mobile phone.
+He probably found this hard to believe.
 Then I asked him if I could take his photo and he declined.
 Nevertheless, our conversation was very engaging and lively and he struck me as someone you and I would meet anywhere while having a cup of coffee.

 On the way out, I asked him if he wanted anything else and he chose a couple more low-cost things from the menu.
 I learned a lot from him in those 30 minutes.
 He had dignity, he took care of himself in his own way, he knew when to say no, and he was gentle.
 I do not know if living on the streets was his choice.
 He was too young to be a Vietnam veteran, he was too old to be a hippie of some kind.